akshatamohanty/akshatamohanty.github.io/essays/_posts/2023-12-07-refactoring-ui.md

 ---
 published: true
-title: "Refactoring UI: Adam Wathan and Steve Schoger"
+title: "Refactoring UI, by Adam Wathan and Steve Schoger [Notes]"
 description: From the makers of TailwindCSS, this is only design guide a developer will ever need.
+Stack of of notes from this awesome-https://www.refactoringui.com/.
 date: 2023-12-07
 layout: post
-published: false
 ---

-PS: This is my stack of of notes from this awesome [resource](https://www.refactoringui.com/).

 ## Getting started